cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 Note also how we can use the `private` data of our object directly because we are using it from within our class `Image`.

-> :bulb: Fun fact, there is a version of this function in one of the most used linear algebra libraries I am aware of: [Eigen](https://gitlab.com/libeigen/eigen/-/blob/master/Eigen/src/Core/DenseBase.h#L326) under the name of `Constant`.
-Using these functions usually provides us with convenience and allows to write more readable code that shows intent better.
-When we read how this function is called we know what happens without the need to see the implementation details:
+> :bulb: Fun fact, there is a version of this function in some of the most used linear algebra and computer vision libraries I am aware of: [Eigen](https://gitlab.com/libeigen/eigen/-/blob/master/Eigen/src/Core/DenseBase.h#L326) has a function `Constant`, [OpenCV](https://docs.opencv.org/2.4/modules/core/doc/basic_structures.html#mat-ones) has a function `ones` etc. Using these functions usually provides us with convenience and allows to write more readable code that shows intent better.
+When we read how these functions are called we know what happens without the need to see the implementation details:
 <!--
 `CPP_SETUP_START`
 #include "image.hpp"